timuric/developer.sketchapp.com/_code-examples/06-third-party-integrations.md

 - work as a [REPL](https://en.wikipedia.org/wiki/Read–eval–print_loop) for CocoaScript
 - run CocoaScript code you pass to it from a file

-The REPL part is cool, but we really want to play with the second: let's use coscript to drive Sketch!
+The REPL part is cool, but we're going to play with the second: let's use coscript to drive Sketch!

 ### Running arbitrary code